-The database includes multiple filegroups, including a filegroup for archive data, which should be configured as read-only.
+The database has multiple filegroups, including a filegroup for archive data, which should be configured as read-only.

-- 1. Attach the AWDataWarehouse Database - 2.
-Configure Filegroups
+- 1. Attach the AWDataWarehouse Database

+- 2. Configure Filegroups

-Task 1: Attach the AWDataWarehouse Database
+- Task 1: Attach the AWDataWarehouse Database

-- 1. Move AWDataWarehouse.ldf from the D:\Labfiles\Lab05\Starter\ folder to the L:\Logs\ folder, and then move the following files from the D:\Labfiles\Lab05\Starter\ folder to the M:\Data\ folder:
+- Using File Explorer, move AWDataWarehouse.ldf from the D:\Labfiles\Lab04\Starter folder to the L:\Logs folder, and then move the following files from the D:\Labfiles\Lab04\Starter folder to the M:\Data folder:

-- o AWDataWarehouse.mdf
+- AWDataWarehouse.mdf

 - AWDataWarehouse\archive.ndf

 - AWDataWarehouse\current.ndf

 - 2. Attach the AWDataWarehouse database by selecting the AWDataWarehouse.mdf file and ensuring that the other files are found automatically.